Ahzyuan/Python-package-template-/README.md

     - Sure, you can paste your token in terminal to go through the process.

     - But if you are tired of doing this, you can use `.pypirc` and `keyring` to automatically access your token whenever needed.
-Follow the step in [`configure .pypirc and keyring 🔐` below](#-tools-recommended).:
+Follow the step in the [`configure .pypirc and keyring 🔐`](#-tools-recommended) section below.

     </details>